How can you ensure the success of your remote workforce?

 How Do You Make Remote Teamwork A Success?

 Remote work will always be a challenging situation for both the company and the individual worker.
-But following these three guidelines will help ensure that your remote workers are given the chance to succeed at their work — despite the distance.
+But following these guidelines will help ensure that your remote workers are given the chance to succeed at their work — despite the distance.

 Image credits: on Flickr. .